 How do I get to the LEGOLAND California Water Park?

 The LEGOLAND California Water Park is located inside the LEGOLAND Park.
 You enter the theme park and make your way to the back to Fun Town.
-You'll find the entrance to water park there within LEGOLAND Park.
+You'll find the entrance to the water park there within LEGOLAND Park.
 You are free to enjoy both parks throughout the day.
 The water park does require a water park hopper ticket.
 You can purchase a water park ticket at the water park entrance, but you can save if you buy LEGOLAND California discount tickets from us.

 What is the right age for LEGOLAND Water Park?